Tarik Gouhier

 Jan 17, 2024

-Reintroducing Bee-like Species to Collapsing Ecosystems
+Reintroducing Bee-like Species To Collapsing Ecosystems

 CEE Distinguished Professor Auroop Ganguly and Assistant Professor Tarik Gouhier conclude that honeybees are the simplest and most effective species to reintroduce to ecosystems collapsing from climate change.
 Their research was published in the journal Communications Biology.